marcnew2101/MoviesAPI/README.md

 ## Database

 This application uses a CSV file for importing data to the controller.
-The file (movies.csv) is located in root/storage.
+The file (movies.csv) is located in /storage/app.

 ## Authentication

 No authorization necessary for viewing and testing the API.
+CSRF checking has been disabled for movies/create

 # Testing API